 Under this policy, the LVA issues two types of schedules.
 General Schedules apply to the records of common functions performed by or for all localities and state agencies.
 Specific Schedules apply to records that are unique to an individual state agency.
-For a copy of your agency Specific Schedule, log into Infolinx.

 Before a state agency or locality can destroy public records:

-- A Records Officer for your organization must be designated in writing by completing and filing a Records Officer Designation and Responsibilities (RM-25 Form) with the Library of Virginia.
+- A records officer for your organization must be designated in writing by completing and filing a Records Officer Designation and Responsibilities (RM-25 Form) with the Library of Virginia.

 - Records to be destroyed must be covered by a Library of Virginia-approved General or Specific Records Retention & Disposition Schedule and the retention period for the records must have expired.

 - All investigations, litigation, required audits, and Virginia Freedom of Information Act requests must be completed or fulfilled.